jumphone/Delia/README.md

     # EXP：colname is sample name, rowname is gene
     # REF: colname is cell type, rowname is gene

+    # The expression values of EXP and REF should be log normalized

     # COMBAT: use ComBat to do batch-effect correction (default is TRUE)
     # WEIGHT: use gene's variance as weight (default is TRUE)